levonk/data-integration/Implementor.md

 ### Data Storage Layers

-  * Layer 0 - Sensitive Data Only
+  * Layer 0 - Pre Sensitive Data Screen
      * Data as ingested
      * Accessible only via service accounts for ingest
-     * Delete super sensitive data after ingest
+     * Delete super sensitive data after ingest if necessary
   * Layer 1 - Schemaless/unstructured/semi-structured layer
      * Goals
 	   * Communication checkpoint about where data is
 	   * an option for really advanced users
 	   * Make it accessible without schema
 	   * Validate what they said they are going to send is what they sent
+	   * Address security
      * Notes
 	   * no transformations other than security hash/encryption/homomorphic
 	     * PII